top of page

 Pineville School Hamblen County Tennesse

 Pineville School was one of the earliest & longest operating Black primary schools in the county.
 In 1939, it combined with Golda & Lowland's one room schoolhouses.
-In 1947, Russellville's 7th & 8th graders began attending Pineville and one year later, the school would absorb Whitesburg's Black students.
+In 1947, Russellville's 7th & 8th graders began attending Pineville and one year later, the school would absorb Whitesburg's students.

-In 1954, the new brick Miller Boyd school was built nearby to replace Pineville.
+In 1954, the new, brick Miller Boyd school was built nearby to replace Pineville.

 Morristown College History Project